godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> TEAMWORK: the fuel that allows common people attain uncommon results.
+> Nothing in the world is ever completely wrong.
+Even a stopped clock is right twice a day.
-> — *Andrew Carnegie*
+> — *Paulo Coelho*

-_Last updated: Wed Aug  6 02:07:37 UTC 2025_
+_Last updated: Thu Aug  7 02:08:02 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>